 - As this charger dock had a lot of publicity, they have the ‘Featured On' widget about halfway on the page.

-- As they sell shaving goods, they thought of a smart way to keep clients on buying their products – a membership that delivers these products, all customized by the user.
+- As they sell shaving goods, they thought of a smart way to get clients to buy their products – a membership that delivers these products, all customized by the user.

 - Fallen Hero has a very smooth checkout, allowing customers to buy without having to make an account or fill tens of fields.
 Easy and time effective.